hazelcast/hazelcast/hazelcast-documentation/src/JCache-NearCache.md

 #### Eviction

-In Near-Cache scope, eviction means that evicting (clearing) entries selected as specified eviction policy when specified max-size policy has been reached.
+In the scope of near cache scope, eviction means that evicting (clearing) entries selected as specified eviction policy when specified max-size policy has been reached.
 Eviction is handled with max-size policy and eviction policy configurations.

 ##### Max-Size Policy